Introduction

 - We always ask

-is she any allergies to any drug, food, season or anything she wants to mention.
+if she has any allergies to any drug, food, season, or anything she wants to mention.
 This is very important because we do have to administer various drugs when needed and we must havea proper knowledge of everything about patients. - If she is currently taking any medicines or not